Honda Civic (sixth generation): Japan

-The JDM Civic Sedan (known as the Civic Ferio Si) featured a 170 PS 1.6-liter DOHC VTEC B16A 4-cylinder engine, rear headrests, an Integra Type-R style shift knob, unique seating fabric and the same 15-inch alloy wheels that also appeared on the 1999-2000 US market Civic Si Coupé.
+The JDM Civic Sedan (known as the Civic Ferio Si) featured a 170 PS 1.6-liter DOHC VTEC B16A 4-cylinder engine, rear headrests, an Integra Type-R style shift knob, unique seating fabric and the same 15-inch alloy wheels that also appeared on the 1999–2000 US market Civic Si Coupé.
 Other JDM Ferio models included a model with the RealTime 4-wheel drive and a rear wiper on the sedan, which was not seen in other markets.

 Civic Type R

 In 1997, the Honda Civic Type R was introduced.
-The Civic Type R was sold only in the Japanese domestic market and was only available as a hatchback with a 5-speed manual transmission with a helical-type limited-slip differential.
-This model was equipped with a hand-built 1.6-liter DOHC VTEC B16B 4-cylinder engine producing (185 PS at 8,200 rpm) (AKA PCT), which is essentially a destroked, but powerful, version of the B18C engine from the Integra Type R. The B16B engine featured a hand-polished cylinder head, lighter flywheel, redesigned cam profiles, high-compression pistons and balanced crankshaft.
+The Civic Type R was sold only in the Japanese domestic market and only available as a hatchback with a 5-speed manual transmission with a helical-type limited-slip differential.
+This model was equipped with a hand-built 1.6-liter DOHC VTEC B16B 4-cylinder engine producing (185 PS at 8,200 rpm) (AKA PCT), which is essentially a destroked version of the B18C engine from the Integra Type R. The B16B engine featured a hand-polished cylinder head, lighter flywheel, redesigned cam profiles, high-compression pistons and balanced crankshaft.
 The chassis was given the designation EK9.
 The EK9 was unique as it was based on the JDM EK4 SiR but taken out of the production line and given additional reinforcement to the chassis and body shell.
 Weight was also meticulously removed to create a lightweight racecar feel.
-Other additions were bigger brakes, 5-stud wheel hub, quicker steering ratio, specially tuned suspension, Recaro seats, MOMO steering wheel, titanium shift knob, front lip spoiler, rear wing and smoked headlights.
+Other additions were larger brakes, 5-stud wheel hubs, quicker steering ratio, specially tuned suspension, Recaro seats, MOMO steering wheel, titanium shift knob, front lip spoiler, rear wing, and smoked headlights.

 Civic Ferio Vi-RS

-Considered as the "extra sporty" version of the Honda Civic Ferio, the Honda Civic Ferio Vi-RS 1.5-litre, 4-door sedan was sold in the Japanese domestic market only.
+Considered as the "extra sporty" version of the Honda Civic Ferio, the Honda Civic Ferio Vi-RS 1.5-liter, 4-door sedan was sold in the Japanese domestic market only.
 It has the 1.5-liter D15B three-stage VTEC 4-cylinder engine, a CVT or a 5-speed manual transmission.
 The Civic Vi-RS had a three-way switch installed on the right side of the steering wheel marked D, S1, or S2.
 These settings affected which cam was used, the ECU's air-fuel mapping, and gearbox behaviour (on CVT).
 S2 was the sportiest mode.